KenImade/my_portfolio/public/posts/analytics-with-a-slice-of-engineering.md

 I'm currently looking for a job in the data analytics field and most of the jobs I come across for a data analyst have this requirement "Experience in developing dashboards".

 At first glance I thought it had to do with being able to use PowerBI which I had been taught in school and had a few projects under my belt but alas was I wrong.
-A few youtube videos and a chat with a senior colleague made me realise what these line meant "We need someone with data engineering skills".
+A few youtube videos and a chat with a senior colleague made me realise what that line meant "We need someone with data engineering skills".

 <div style="width:100%;height:0;padding-bottom:75%;position:relative;"><iframe src="https://giphy.com/embed/11ykUODgXjAXZu" width="100%" height="400px" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><a href="https://giphy.com/gifs/friends-reactiongifs-time-11ykUODgXjAXZu">via GIPHY</a>